Tamas-Gavlider/CheckAloan/README.md

 ![Duplicate](/docs/screenshots/duplicate-message.png)
 - **calculate functions** - once the details are confirmed , for each detail the score and interest rate will be calculated.
 - **status function** - will return either "APPROVED" or "REJECTED".
-- **decision function** - will return the loan details and monthly payment with interest rate for the approved application or the rejection message with the score.
+- **decision function** - will return the loan details and monthly payment with interest rate for the approved application or the rejection message with the score.<br>
 ![Approved](/docs/screenshots/decision.png)<br>
 ![Rejected](/docs/screenshots/rejected.png)
 - **add to database** - any applications get by the decision phase will be added to the database regardless the outcome.
 Beside the name and email address no other personal details will be stored.
 This function will increment the **application ID** by one to make sure the applications will not be replaced in the database.